benedictaudeogu/Projects/gmail/api/README.md

-# Delete promotional emails using Gmail API and Cron job.
-Runs 7PM daily.
+# Delete promotional emails using Gmail API and Cron job
 ## How to use:
 1. Install dependencies
     ```Python